Story-Based inquiry:

 Investigative interviewing:

-This full-day workshop by Jim Mintz practices how to turn strangers into sources by reconsidering investigative interviewing.
+Content: This full-day workshop practices how to turn strangers into sources by reconsidering investigative interviewing.
 Interview techniques tend to focus on on-the-record conversations and the objective of obtaining quotes.
 When it comes to approaching strangers to become sources (investigative interviewing), the rules are completely different.
 This training will inspire you to rethink ways of approaching possible sources.
 It covers everything you need to know about the human side of investigative reporting.
 The workshop will enable you to win the cooperation of sources and to report deeply on important wrongdoing.
 No investigative reporting experience is necessary and all levels of prior knowledge are welcome.

 OSINT - Open Source Intelligence (essentials):